remnrem/luna-doc/docs/ref/predict.md

 ID      X.FTR_COUPL_OVERLAP_C	X.FTR_DENS_C          ...
 id01 	270                     3.48598130841121      ...
 ```
-The above file has 13 columns (plus an `ID` field) but the labels (following default destrat output practices have the variable/factor name `X.FTR_` at the front of each column label.
-We can strip these, either manually, as using something as follows:
+The above file has 13 columns (plus an `ID` field) but the labels, following default destrat output practices, have the variable/factor name `X.FTR_` at the front of each column label.
+We can strip these, either manually, or using something as follows:
 ```
 sed 's/X\.FTR_//g' < ftr.txt > ftr2.txt
 ```